 You may use it freely for any purpose without seeking my permission.

-A link back to xro resources would be greatly appreciated.
+A link back to would be greatly appreciated.

 There are two CSS methods involved, one responsible for the horizontal flexibility of the layout and the other for achieving equal-height columns.